Rail inspection: The future of rail inspection

-With increased rail traffic carrying heavier loads at higher speeds, a quicker more efficient way of inspecting railways is needed.
-Lasers inspect railway geometry, but one day they might be utilized as a form of non-contact evaluation of the rail.
-This most likely will be done with laser-optical transmitting transducers in ultrasonic testing.
+With increased rail traffic carrying heavier loads at higher speeds, a faster, more efficient way to inspect railways is needed.
+Lasers inspect railway geometry, but one day they might be used for non-contact evaluation of the rail.
+This will most likely be done using laser-optical transmitting transducers in ultrasonic testing.
 Eliminating contact with the rail could one day allow high-speed detection of flaws.
 (Testing of rail is currently able to be done at 80 km per hour with a Speno US-6 Ultrasonics train) Another need for the future is a complete rail inspection system.
 A step in this direction is a deeper investigation of the rail by using low-frequency eddy currents.
-Other advancements could include neural network analysis of signals to improve defect detection and identification and longitudinal guided ultrasonics.
-Improved rail quality, composition, and joining techniques could lead to better wear characteristics and a longer lifespan of the rail.
+Other advancements could include neural network-based signal analysis to improve defect detection and identification, as well as longitudinal guided ultrasonics.
+Improved rail quality, composition, and joining techniques could lead to better wear characteristics and a longer rail lifespan.
 Some investigation into banitic steels looks promising.
-A safe and portable means of filmless radiography could assist with onsite defect evaluation.
-These are just a few advancements in the process of being developed for future use.
+A safe, portable means of filmless radiography could assist with on-site defect evaluation.
+These are just a few advancements in development for future use.